RHODE ISLAND and CONNECTICUT

 A "typical" whaler of the early 19th century, the same as those

-frequently seen at Lahaina, Maui so long ago.
+frequently seen off Lahaina, Mowee, so long ago.

 Mystic Seaport cleverly presents all aspects of 19th century nautical

 trade.
-Here a barrel maker takes a short breather at his shop.
+Here a barrel maker takes a breather at his shop.

 "The very sight of a tall ship does much to quicken one's pulse!"